RumGG/EPOCH-Questie-ADDON-WOW/README.md

 ### New Quest Data

 **Added:**
-- **New Epoch quest from GitHub issue #244**
+- **New Epoch quests from GitHub issues #243-244**
-  - The Barrens: Exterminate the Brutes (26856)
+  - The Barrens: Exterminate the Brutes (26856) - Kill Razormane mobs
-  - Added quest giver Ko'gar the Thunderer and Razormane targets
+  - The Barrens: Plainstrider Menace (26918) - Collect Greater Plainstrider Beaks

 ## v1.0.68